inmindos/thinking-flaws/Information bias.md

     "cbias-prefer-simple"
   ]
 source: "https://en.wikipedia.org/wiki/Information_bias_(psychology)"
+excerpt: "We want to search for information even when it does not affect the decision."
 ---

 We want to search for information even when it does not affect the decision.
 There are lots of cases where we can decide even using limited information - but we believe that more information we have, the better.